This is the multi-page printable view of this section. Click here to print.

 - The specified input column (Column) is removed.

-type is either the type of the slot, if all values of the same slot have the
+- The type of each column is either the type of the slot, if all values of the same slot have the same type, or

 Examples